All Products

 1. On the Member Management page, click the icon in the operation column next to the desired member to open the Edit Account dialog box.

-2. In the Edit Account dialog box, you can update the user's roles, IP whitelist, email, phone number, and other contact details.
-The table below provides descriptions for each parameter:
+2. In the Edit Account dialog box, update the user's roles, IP whitelist, email, phone number, and other contact details.
+The following table describes each parameter:

 Parameter